 Investing In Stocks

-The Dow Jones Industrial Average (DJIA), considered to be the measurement for the health of the economy, is comprised of 30 prominent stocks traded in the NASDAQ and NY Stock Exchange.
-While those are considered the "blue chips," there are thousands more stock options available to the market.
+The Dow Jones Industrial Average (DJIA), considered to be the measurement for the economy's health, is comprised of 30 prominent stocks traded in the NASDAQ and NY Stock Exchange.
+While those are considered the "blue chips," there are thousands of more stock options available to the market.
 With the advent of day trading and electronic transactions, millions of dollars can be gained or lost in just a day.
 Sometimes fundamentals get thrown out as momentum and the "machines" temporarily take over.

 As observed from the graph above, over the past 10 years there have been a plethora of oscillations resulting in investor insecurities and speculations.
-At first glance the DJIA may seem to be in a reasonably healthy state, especially when illustrating a 50% increase in market value since 2006.
+At first glance, the DJIA may seem to be in a reasonably healthy state, especially when illustrating such a significant increase in market value since 2009.
 In actuality though, it is still trying to recover from 2008’s devastating financial crisis.
-This is perhaps why numerous investors have started to divert their attention toward tangible assets such as natural colored diamond investments.
+This (coupled with the fear of volatility) is perhaps why numerous investors have started to divert their attention toward tangible assets such as natural colored diamond as investments.

 Investing In Gold